 When hard times like these arise it is crucial that you have taken the time to ensure that you have the proper insurance policy in place and have taken to necessary steps to mitigate any fire damage to your home.

-Here are the two most important steps you can take to make sure your home is properly protected.
+Here are some important steps you can take to make sure your home is properly protected.

 1.Make sure you create a defensible space around your home by clearing all debris and brush that is directly surrounding your home.